Masters of Applied American Politics & Policy

-What are the costs of the on-location and online program?
+What are the costs of the program?

 Can I take courses without being admitted to the degree program?

-Students in graduate programs other than MAAPP can request addition to MAAPP courses on a space-available basis.
-The course instructor would need to grant the student written permission to add into the course, and this permission would be brought to the Department’s Academic Coordinator (533 Bellamy) so he/she can be manually added to the course over the major cap.
+While courses for the MAAPP program are reserved to admitted students during standard registration, there are limited options for non-MAAPP students to enroll in these courses.
+Students in graduate programs other than MAAPP can request enrollment in MAAPP courses on a space-available basis.
+The course instructor has sole discretion to grant the student written permission to add into the course, and this permission is sent to the Department’s Academic Coordinator for processing.

 What are the job prospects of students completing the MAAPP degree?